Adityaprakash754/Java-Programs/README.md

        - Prog1 - Using java collections implement comparator and comparable interface to sort an arrayList of type Laptop
        - Prog2 - Using java collections implement comparator and comparable interface to sort an arrayList of type Employee
 17. - implementation of toString
+- Practice - Creating a Simple Calculator using Swing.
+- Remaining Program are in Java-Lab_Program repo.